ejade42/ggDNAvis/README.md

     ## ℹ Automatically using geom_raster (much faster than geom_tile) as no sequence text, index annotations, or outlines are present.

-    ## Warning: When using geom_raster, it is recommended to use a smaller pixels_per_base e.g. 10, as there is no text/outlines that would benefit from higher resolution.
-    ## Current value: 20

 ``` r
 ## View image
 knitr::include_graphics(paste0(github_location, "single_sequence_12.png"))